AngelSayani/Advanced-Registry-Forensic-Lab/readme-file.md

 4. **Set PowerShell Execution Policy**
    - Type: `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`
    - Press Enter
-   - Type "Y" when prompted to confirm
+   - Type "A" when prompted to confirm

 5. **Run the Setup Script**
    - Type: `.\setup.ps1`
    - Press Enter
    - The script will automatically set up the lab environment

-### Phase 1.5: Cloud Infrastructure Review
+### Phase 2: Cloud Infrastructure Review

 6. **Review the Terraform Files**
    - Open the `terraform` folder in your lab directory